engellab/DSRP/README.md

                     shift=50
                 )
 ```
-### Examples
+### Additional Examples

-More examples can be find in examples folders:
+More examples are available in the examples folder:

 -Example_spiking_DD_sticky_boundaries.ipynb